 The goal is to protect the face, eyes, nose, and mouth from splashes of potentially infectious body fluids.
 Additionally, if the staff member has cuts or wounds on their hands, double gloving is recommended.

-Upon receiving the order to transfer the resident’s body to the mortuary, [facility name] staff will inform the mortuary of the resident’s suspected or confirmed COVID-19 status and provide the mortuary with the IDPH number (1-800-362-2736) to allow the mortuary to seek guidance.
+Upon receiving the order to transfer the resident’s body to the mortuary, [facility name] staff will inform the mortuary of the resident’s suspected or confirmed COVID-19 status and provide the mortuary with the Department of Helath contact number to allow the mortuary to seek guidance.

 The staff will greet the mortuary at the [facility name] entrance to screen the mortuary staff for potential COVID-19 and to ensure they perform hand hygiene and to provide them with necessary PPE.